 If you are healthy, leptin tells your brain that you have sufficient fat stored away for a rainy day.
 If your stores are “full”, there’s no point in eating much more and your appetite is suppressed.

-Since leptin is controlled by your levels of fat storage, it makes sense that obese people have more leptin (6).
+Since leptin controls your levels of fat storage, it makes sense that obese people have more leptin (6).
 But wait, shouldn’t that make them want to eat less?

 It should, but it doesn’t – something is broken.
 Many obese people are leptin resistant (7).